jpowerwa/animalia/README.md

 * _Correctness:_ Does your API adhere to the specification and does it return correct or otherwise reaosnable results through the course of training and querying?
 * _Robustness:_ Does your implementation handle malformed, edge case, or fuzzed input without failing and while returning meaningful messages on the cause of the failure?
 * _Readability:_ Can an engineer unfamiliar with your implementation read and understand what you wrote with sufficient depth to make modifications?
 This criteria speaks to style, naming conventions, organization, and comments
-* _Scalability:_ If we were to scale the training data from its current form to 10's of thousands of animal concepts and beyond will your implementation be able to support the larger number of concepts without become unusably slow or otherwise broken.
+* _Scalability:_ If we were to scale the training data from its current form to 10's of thousands of animal concepts will your implementation be able to support the larger number of concepts without become unusably slow or otherwise broken.

-On the day of your on site interview you will present your solution to 2-3 members of the engineering team.
+On the day of your on-site interview you will present your solution to 2-3 members of the engineering team.
 You should prepare to talk about your implementation approach, design trade offs and approach to testing and validation.
 We will also ask you to run your test suite.

-Through the course of the one-on-one interviews we will ask you further questions about how you would extend your service implementation and how you would fix any issues we find our testing to improve your solution.
+Through the course of the one-on-one interviews we will ask you further questions about how you would extend your service implementation and how you would fix any issues we find in our own testing to improve your solution.

 # API Specification